-The injection well will be constructed with ceramic ozone diffusers attached to 3⁄4-inch poly-vinyl chloride (PVC) casing to surface grade.
-Sand filter packing will extend from total depth to one foot above the top of the screen interval, sealed with 5 feet of bentonite saturated in place, and then capped to the ground surface with cement grout and completed with traffic rated vault boxes.
-The screened interval depth will be based on the data obtained during the advancement of the previously discussed soil boring and may be modified based on the subsurface lithology encountered during the installation of the borings.
-A diagram detailing the injection well construction is included as Figure 4.
+The injection wells will be constructed with FTB-275 ceramic ozone diffuser attached to 3⁄4-inch poly-vinyl chloride (PVC) casing to just below surface grade.
+Sand filter packing will extend from total depth to one foot above the top of the diffuser interval, sealed with 5 feet of bentonite saturated in place, and then capped to the ground surface with neat cement and completed with traffic rated vault boxes.
+The screened interval depth will be based on the data obtained during the advancement of the previously discussed CPT soil boring and may be modified based on the subsurface lithology encountered during the advancement of the boring.
+A diagram detailing the injection well construction is included as Figure 4 through 4D.

-Delta anticipates that the proposed injection well be installed to a total depth of approximately 30 feet bgs, with the ceramic diffuser placed from 26 - 29 feet bgs.
-Soil samples for lithologic logging and chemical analysis will be collected at 5-foot intervals of the proposed boring.
+Delta anticipates that each of the proposed injection wells will be installed to total depths of approximately 24 to 27 feet bgs, 29 to 32 bgs, 32 to 35 bgs, and 36 to 39 feet bgs, with the ceramic diffuser placed at 24, 29, 32, and 36 feet bgs, respectively.
+Soil samples for lithologic logging and chemical analysis will be collected continuously from each of the proposed borings.
 Selected soil samples will be field screened with a PID for the presence of volatile organic compounds.
 Delta will collect one soil sample from each boring at the depths that exhibit the highest PID readings.
+If PID readings do not indicate the presence of volatile organic compounds, the soil sample collected from above first water and from the bottom of the boring will be submitted for analysis.
 Selected soil samples will be analyzed for TPPH, BTEX, MTBE, DIPE, ETBE, TAME, TBA, 1,2-DCA, Ethanol, and EDB - (8 oxygenates) by EPA method 8260B.
-Additional analyses will include sulfate (EPA Method 300.0), ferrous iron (EPA Method 3500FE+D), total and dissolved manganese (EPA Method 200.8), and total carbon (EPA Method 415.1).
+Additional analyses will include sulfate (EPA Method 300.0), Ferrous Iron (EPA Method 3500FE+D), total and dissolved Manganese (EPA Method 200.8), and Total Carbon (EPA Method 415.1).

-Groundwater samples will be collected at depths of 25 feet bgs and at 30 feet bgs in TSP-1.
+Groundwater samples will be collected at depths of 25 feet bgs, 30 feet bgs, 33 feet bgs, and 37 feet bgs.
 Non-disposable sampling equipment will be decontaminated between samples in a non-phosphate detergent and double rinsed with potable water.

-Groundwater samples obtained from the sparge well boring will be decanted into properly labeled sample bottles and placed on ice as noted above pending transportation to a California-certified laboratory.
+Groundwater samples obtained from the sparge well borings will be decanted into properly labeled sample bottles and placed on ice as noted above pending transportation to a California-certified laboratory.
 A chain-of-custody will accompany the samples during transportation to the laboratory.
 The collected groundwater samples will be analyzed for TPPH, BTEX, MTBE, DIPE, ETBE, TAME, TBA, 1,2-DCA, ethanol, and EDB by EPA Method 8260B.
-Additional analyses will include sulfate (EPA Method 300.0), ferrous iron (EPA Method 3500FE+D), total and dissolved manganese (EPA Method 200.8), and total carbon (EPA Method 415.1), DO, and ORP.
+Additional analyses will include sulfate (EPA Method 300.0), Ferrous Iron (EPA Method 3500FE+D), total and dissolved Manganese (EPA Method 200.8), and Total Carbon (EPA Method 415.1).